Boghead (bastle): Bastle

 The bastle is rectangular; it measures 9.6 by 7 m on the outside.
 It is oriented from the south east to the north west.
 The walls are 1.4 m thick, built using big, unhewn stones.
 Rough boulders feature as quoins.
 At its taller points, on the south west and north west, the remaining wall stands at 4.5 m.
 On the south east and north east walls, it stands at 2 to 4 m.

 The west wall features an entranceway to the ground floor.
 The head is square, and features round door jambs.
 There is evidence of two doors featuring drawbars.
 A distinctive and unusual feature of this bastle is a tunnel cut through the wall above the doorway.
 Although this has been described as a murder hole, it is much more likely that it is a "quenching hole"; if someone attacking the bastle were to light a fire in the doorway, those defending the structure could douse it by pouring water through the tunnel.
 The ground floor once featured a vaulted roof, which has now mostly collapsed.
 The eastern wall features a slit window.

-The external means of accessing the upper floor, which would have been the living area, are unclear; it may have been an wooden ladder or a staircase.
+The external means of accessing the upper floor, which would have been the living area, are unclear; it may have been a wooden ladder or a staircase.

 Other structures

 To the immediate north west of the bastle, oriented from the south east to the north west, is a farmstead.
 Though very close to the bastle, Lax reports that it does not seem to be attached, though at the time she was writing, tumbled stone prevented a full exploration.
-Only the foundations remain today, and they are covered in plant-life.
+Only the foundations remain today, and they are covered in plant life.
 It measures 17.5 by 4.5 m externally, and 11.4 by 3.6 m internally.
 The end walls are 1.4 m thick, and up to 70 cm high.
 The building has two rooms, but these are not conjoined internally.
 There is a single entrance into the larger (and more substantially built) room in the north-eastern end.
 The smaller room is at the north western end, and may have been a byre or outbuilding.

 13 m beyond the first farmhouse is a second.
 This measures 24 by 6 m externally, and 21.8 by 4.3 m internally.
 Though ruined, more of it is visible than the first farmhouse; the surviving walls are up to 2.0 m.
 It has three rooms.

 Beyond the second farmhouse are earthworks indicating a sheepfold.
 It measures up to 12 by 23 m.
 Its banks are 0.5 m tall with a width of 2.5 m.
 Earthworks immediately to the east of the sheepfold indicate a possible site of a shepherd's hut; a platform measures 4.7 by 5 m.